whitelunarium/Aneesh_2026/README.md

 ### Key Features

-- **Code Examples**: Provides practical coding examples in JavaScript, including a platformer game, and frontend code for user databases using Python and Java backends.
+- **Foundation Blogs**: In the GitHub.io student runtime, there are articles that can be obtained through the blog or search links.
-- **Educational Blogs**: Offers instructional content on various topics such as developer tools setup, deployment on AWS, SQL databases, machine learning, and data structures.
-It utilizes Jupyter Notebooks for interactive lessons and coding challenges, often referred to as `hacks`.
+- **Code Examples**: Provides practical coding examples in JavaScript, including a few games, samples for index and about pages.
 - **Tools and Integrations**: Features GitHub actions for blog publishing, Utterances for blog commenting, local development support via Makefile and scripts, and styling with the Minima Theme and SASS.
-It also includes an Agile Toolkit to assist in Student Teaching, Assignment Tracking, Live Reviews, and more.

 ### Contributions